 There are an estimated 250 million widows globally.
 In many countries, widows are victims of multiple discrimination and exclusion.
 In 2010, it was found that more than 115 million of them lived in devastating poverty, according to a report titled “Invisible Forgotten Sufferers: The Plight of Widows around the World.”
 Widowhood has been described as the single most likely factor to cause increasing poverty among women across the world.
 It is the root cause of poverty across the generations.

-At the summit of UN Commission on the Status of Women (CSW) held 2010 in New York, the UN Women, together with other women’s rights organizations, has called for more support for such women, as a step towards the attainment of the Millennium Development Goals (MDGs).
-The CSW is being held on the theme, “Challenges and achievements for women and girls in the post 2015 MDG framework”.
-Widows suffer greatly in the society; they are relegated to the background economically, socially and culturally as a result of the situation they find themselves.
-It is because of such experiences that our non-governmental organization (NGO) has come up to defend the rights of these women who have lost their spouses.
+At the summit of the UN Commission on the Status of Women (CSW) held in 2010 in New York, UN Women, together with other women’s rights organisations, called for more support for such women, as a step towards the attainment of the Millennium Development Goals (MDGs).
+The CSW was held on the theme, “Challenges and achievements for women and girls in the post-2015 MDG framework.”
+Widows suffer greatly in society; they are relegated to the background economically, socially, and culturally as a result of the situation they find themselves in.
+It is because of such experiences that our non-governmental organisation (NGO) has come up to defend the rights of these women who have lost their spouses.

-One of the factors affecting the widows in Ghana is mainly due to the fact that women do not have the same opportunity to education as the men because of cultural hindrances rendering them economically unpowered before the marriage, during the marriage and after the demise of their husbands who have not the left a solid basis of sustainability behind, they are left to suffer with their children.
+One of the factors affecting widows in Ghana is mainly due to the fact that women do not have the same opportunity for education as men because of cultural hindrances, rendering them economically unempowered before the marriage, during the marriage, and after the demise of their husbands who have not left a solid basis of sustainability behind, they are left to suffer with their children.

-Moreover, in some regions of Ghana there are obnoxious widowhood rites where the husband's side inherits the estate left behind.
-The vulnerable women who mostly succumb to obnoxious widowhood rites are the ones whose source of livelihoods are non-existent.
+Moreover, in some regions of Ghana, there are obnoxious widowhood rites where the husband's side inherits the estate left behind.
+The vulnerable women who mostly succumb to obnoxious widowhood rites are the ones whose sources of livelihood are non-existent.
 There is the fear of hardship, hunger, and fear that the education of their children will be truncated.

 The Interstate Succession Act, 1985 (PNDCL 111) applies automatically, subject to the rules of Private International Law, to both foreigners and citizens of Ghana who die leaving assets in Ghana but do not make a will.
 However, experience shows that many Ghanaian families do not follow the provisions of PNDC Law 111, fearing it would dissipate their property.
 Most families still rely on the dictates of customary law.

-It has proven quite difficult to get rid of some bad widowhood rites because many people still havestrong attachment to all sorts of superstitious beliefs.
+It has proven quite difficult to get rid of some bad widowhood rites because many people still have a strong attachment to all sorts of superstitious beliefs.
 In addition to these harmful practices, there is also persecution against widows in the region.
-When the wife dies nobody blames the husband of being responsible for demise of his wife but when the husband dies the accusing finger goes to the wife for killing her husband.
-When this happens the husband's family abandons her and the children to their fate.
+When the wife dies, nobody blames the husband for being responsible for the demise of his wife, but when the husband dies, the accusing finger goes to the wife for killing her husband.
+When this happens, the husband's family abandons her and the children to their fate.

-The Government of Ghana had put in place social intervention programmes such as the Livelihood Empowerment Against Poverty Programme (LEAP), to ensure that vulnerable women were supported to take care of themselves and their immediate families.
+The Government of Ghana has put in place social intervention programmes such as the Livelihood Empowerment Against Poverty Programme (LEAP), to ensure that vulnerable women are supported to take care of themselves and their immediate families.

-Mama Zimbi Widows Foundation, through the Widows Alliance Network (WANE) which is a project for sustainable economic development of widows is aimed at emancipating Ghanaian widows from the social, cultural and economic difficulties brought about by the injustices they face because of their status, is the principal organization working at empowering widows in Ghana with economically viable skills.
+Mama Zimbi Widows Foundation, through the Widows Alliance Network (WANE), which is a project for the sustainable economic development of widows, is aimed at emancipating Ghanaian widows from the social, cultural, and economic difficulties brought about by the injustices they face because of their status.
+It is the principal organisation working at empowering widows in Ghana with economically viable skills.

-Widowhood brought a lot of challenges like economic burden, single parenthood and loneliness and so Ghana ought to help its widows and widowers to grow in self-confidence in order to lead a normal life as every other human being.
+Widowhood brings a lot of challenges such as economic burden, single parenthood, and loneliness.
+Therefore, Ghana ought to help its widows and widowers to grow in self-confidence in order to lead a normal life like every other human being.
 It would not be fruitful if widows were only given money without any training.

 Education through advocacy and the provision of employable skills should be the most appreciable long-term solution to these problems plaguing our society.
-We know what it takes to raise a family, and if widows are not economically-empowered, then they would not be able to take care of their families, especially by giving their children qualitative education.
+We know what it takes to raise a family, and if widows are not economically empowered, then they would not be able to take care of their families, especially by giving their children a qualitative education.

 God commands us to care for orphans and widows.
 When He gave the Law to Moses and the Israelites, He gave instructions for how to treat the orphans and widows among them—with harsh consequences promised if they failed in their responsibility.
 In the New Testament, James says that taking care of the needs of orphans and widows is part of religion “pure and faultless”.
 Caring for those in distress is not optional for followers of Christ.

-Therefore, there is the need for an institution that will serve;
+Therefore, there is a need for an institution that will serve:

-• the widows to make a henceforth independent and gainful living to cater for widows and the children left behind by their deceased husbands.
+• to enable widows to make an independent and gainful living to cater for themselves and the children left behind by their deceased husbands.

 • to empower widows and reduce their dependence and helplessness.